 For their safety, children should be accompanied by a parent or carer whilst in the building, including in the Children’s Library.

 WiFi is available throughout the building.
-This is free to use.
+This is free to use, with access to additional resources for Library members.

 Induction loops to amplify speech for people with hearing aids are fitted at all staffed information desks in the building and in the Studio Theatre.
 If requested in advance, we can also provide induction loops in our meeting rooms.